BoldBitcoinWallet/Terms/Privacy Policy.md

 # Privacy Policy

-_Last Updated: [10 Feb 2025]_
+*Last Updated: 18 June 2025*

 **1. Introduction**

-Welcome to [BoldBitcoinWallet] ("we," "our," or "us").
+Welcome to Bold Bitcoin Wallet ("we," "our," or "us").
 This Privacy Policy explains how we handle your data when you use our non-custodial Bitcoin wallet application ("App").

-**2. No Data Collection**
+**2. No Personal Data Collection**

-Our App does not collect, store, or transmit any personal data, financial information, or private keys.
-Your wallet and transactions are fully managed on your devices.
+Our App does **not** collect, store, or transmit any personal data, financial information, or private keys.
+All wallet data and transactions are fully managed locally on your device.

-**3. No Third-Party Tracking**
+**3. No Third-Party Tracking or Analytics**

-We do not use analytics tools, tracking services, or collect user data for marketing purposes.
+We do **not** use analytics tools, tracking services, advertising networks, or collect any user data for marketing or profiling.

-**4. Security and Encryption**
+**4. Local Security**

-All cryptographic operations are performed locally on your devices.
-Private keys never leave your device, and we do not have access to or recover them.
+All cryptographic operations occur locally on your device.
+Your private keys never leave your device, and we have no access to or control over them.

-**5. Third-Party Services**
+**5. Interaction with Third-Party Services**

-The App may interact with third-party APIs (e.g., for retrieving Bitcoin prices or blockchain data).
-However, we do not share any identifiable user information with these services.
+The App may connect to third-party APIs (e.g., for Bitcoin price feeds or blockchain data).
+We do **not** share any personally identifiable information with these services.
+All requests are anonymous and data flows directly between your device and these services.

+**6. Data Retention**

+Since no personal data is collected, we do not store or retain any user information.

-**6. Changes to This Policy**
+**7. Changes to This Policy**

-We may update this Privacy Policy from time to time.
-Any changes will be reflected on this page.
+We may update this Privacy Policy periodically.
+Updates will be posted on this page with an updated revision date.

-**7. Contact Us**
+**8. Contact Us**

-If you have any questions, please contact us at [Discord Support](https://discord.gg/p4ectmVtJ2).
+For any questions regarding privacy, please contact us via [Discord Support](https://discord.gg/p4ectmVtJ2).